-To obtain the true amount of muscle activity, the portions of artefact activity should be estimated and subtracted.
-Activity in neighbouring muscles is an artefact if the aim was to record the activity of a specific muscle.
-The main parts of the recorded energy are as follows: (a) electronic noise,15 (b) biological noise 16 and (c) EMG activity in groups of muscles.^{3,5,15,16} The size of the contribution from an individual muscle cannot be calculated based on SEMG recordings.3 The parts of the electrical activity that come from jaw muscles during MR are zero or very close to zero.^{3,5} To the best of our knowledge, no proponents of the hyperactivity theory have taken all three (a, b and c) parts into consideration by reducing the figures of total electrical activity when presenting normative values for jaw muscle activity during MR. Figure 1 illustrates the problem with electronic noise.
-It may not be of consequence when comparing clench levels, but our experience is that the noise level, after filtering (Figure 1), is at least about 0.40 μ V or -0.40 log (μ V), which is significant when recording low SEMG levels during MR position (MRP).
+To obtain the true amount of muscle activity, the portions of artifact activity should be estimated and subtracted.
+Activity in neighboring muscles is an artifact if the aim is to estimated and subtracted.
+Activity in neighboring muscles is an artifact if the aim is to record the activity of a specific muscle.
+The main parts of the recorded energy are, a) electronic noise (15), b) biological noise (16), and c) EMG activity in groups of muscles (3, 5, 15-16).
+The size of the contribution from an individual muscle cannot be calculated based on SEMG recordings (3).
+The parts of the electrical activity that come from jaw muscles during MR are zero, or very close to zero (3, 5).
+To the best of our knowledge, no proponents of the hyperactivity theory have taken all three (a, b, c) parts into consideration by reducing the figures of total electrical activity when presenting normative values for jaw muscle activity during MR. Figure 1 illustrates the problem with electronic noise.
+It may not be of consequence when comparing clench levels, but our experience is that the noise level, after filtering (figure 1) is at least about 0.40 μ V or -0.40 log (μ V), which is significant when recording low SEMG levels during MR position (MRP).
 This might explain why we do not have any reports that suggest the normative value for jaw muscle activity during MR to be above zero.

-Debates about the diagnostic value of SEMG in diagnosis of masseter muscle hyperactivity during mandibular rest and related topics have been ongoing for decades.^{9-11,17-22} The risk that artefact activity is recorded from facial muscles and other neighbouring muscles was pointed out in old texts already in the early years of EMG use in dental clinics and research.^{4-6,17,23,24} SEMG is not acknowledged as being of value in the diagnosis of temporomandibular disorders (TMD) by groups responsible for publicising the diagnostic criteria for temporomandibular disorders.^{8,25} The Royal College of Dental Surgeons of Ontario recently published a position paper18 supporting negative opinions about the use of SEMG in dental clinics by stating that there are insufficient data to support any diagnostic value of SEMG in TMD clinics.
-However, large groups of authors still advocate that SEMG can be useful in diagnosing TMD.9-12 Their view is to us best represented by a position paper11 endorsed by the Board of Regents of the International College of Cranio-Mandibular Orthopedics (ICCMO) and by information given on the ICCMO website,10 where it is claimed that voltage levels of SEMG, recorded in the masseter and temporalis areas during MR, are higher in TMD patients than in healthy controls.
-The position paper states that a significant body of scientific literature published in peer-reviewed journals during the past 50 years concludes that the TMD patient population has elevated resting EMG muscle activity and that SEMG can be used to measure such electrical activity in masticatory muscles at rest.
+Debates about the diagnostic value of SEMG in diagnosis of masseter muscle hyperactivity during mandibular rest and related topics have been ongoing for decades (9-11, 18-23)."
+The risk that artifact activity is recorded from facial muscles and other neighboring muscles was pointed out in old texts already in the early years of EMG use in dental clinics and research (4-6, 18, 24-25).
+SEMG is not acknowledged as being of value in the diagnosis of temporomandibular disorders (TMD) by groups responsible for publicizing the diagnostic criteria for temporomandibular disorders (8, 26).
+The Royal College of Dental Surgeons of Ontario recently published a position paper (19) supporting negative opinions about the use of SEMG in dental clinics by stating that there are insufficient data to support any diagnostic value of SEMG in TMD clinics.
+However, large groups of authors still advocate that SEMG can be useful in diagnosing TMD (9-12).
+Their view is to us best represented by a position paper (11) endorsed by the Board of Regents of the International College of Cranio-Mandibular Orthopedics (ICCMO), and by information given on the ICCMO website (10), where it is claimed that voltage levels of SEMG, recorded in the masseter and temporalis areas during MR, are higher in TMD patients than in healthy controls.
+The position paper states that a significant body of scientific literature published in peer-reviewed journals during the past 50 years concludes that the TMD patient population has elevated resting EMG muscle activity, and that SEMG can be used to measure such electrical activity in masticatory muscles at rest.
 It should be noted that it is presented as a sign of TMD in general, with no exceptions for subgroups.
-This study is focused on one TMD group, patients with disc displacement with or without reduction.
+This study is focused on one TMD group, patients with disk displacement with or without reduction.
 If it is not a valid sign for a subgroup, it should not be accepted as a universal TMD sign.
-For more references, the readers are referred to lists in texts by Cooper11 and Jankelson.9
+For more references, the readers are referred to lists in texts by Cooper (11) and Jankelson (9).